Rusty Young Archaeologist Club

 Rusty Club members have the chance to get involved in hands on crafts and educational games during our museum sessions.
 These are a few of the subjects that we have covered so far – Prehistoric Cave Art, Christmas Traditions, Roman Foods, Forensic Archaeology, Mummification, Mapping, Wassailing, Bronze Age Pottery, amongst many others!

-We have also made external visits to the Banwell Bone Caves, Worlebury Hill Fort and Uphill Church, accompanied by experts in history and archaeology, including our County Archaeologist, Cat Lodge and Conservation Officer, Kate Hudson-McAulay and Time Team’s Phil Harding.
+We have also made external visits to the Banwell Bone Caves, Worlebury Hill Fort and Uphill Church, accompanied by experts in history and archaeology, including our County Archaeologist and Conservation Officer and Time Team’s Phil Harding.